 But his Stage 4 pancreatic cancer diagnosis, initially revealed in March 2019, makes Trebek's timetable somewhat unpredictable.
 He tacitly admitted to this in his Jan.
 2 interview with Michael Strahan, in which he revealed that his final farewell to viewers will be timed for 30 seconds to air at the end of that episode's half hour.

-As to when he suspected that would occur, or whether producers have been given a time frame for his departure, Trebek had none to offer, only revealing that he decided long time ago that he’d make that call “on a whim, on that particular day.”
+As to when he suspected that would occur, or whether producers have been given a time frame for his departure, Trebek had none to offer, only revealing that he decided a long time ago that he'd make that call "on a whim, on that particular day."

 "It would be the same as when I shaved my mustache," he said.
 "I will speak to Harry [Friedman, the show's executive producer], we'll speak to Clay [Jacobsen], our director, and tell him, 'Give me 30 seconds at the end of the program."